Safeguarding and Keeping Children Safe in Education (KCSIE)

 Designated Safeguarding Lead

-We have a designated safeguarding lead, Mrs S. Taylor who provides support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children’s social care.
-We also have a deputy designated safeguarding lead which is Mrs J. Halstead.
+We have a designated safeguarding lead, Mrs N. McArdle who provides support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children’s social care.
+We also have two deputy designated safeguarding leads which are Mrs L. Cox and Mrs H. Porter.

 Keeping Children Safe in Education (KCSIE)